September 8, 2025

 No reviews

-Can I make Maple Bacon Brussels Sprout Skewers in the oven instead of the air fryer?
+Can I make Harvest Maple Bacon Brussels Sprout Skewers in the oven instead of the air fryer?

 Yes!
 Place the skewers on a parchment-lined baking sheet and roast at 400°F for 18–20 minutes, flipping halfway.
 Brush with maple syrup during the last few minutes.